☰ Menu

 350 acres

-Galloway is providing multidisciplinary services for a large-scale, full-site phased update of an all-inclusive 350-acre ranch in Colorado over the next eight to ten years.
+Galloway is providing multidisciplinary services for a large-scale, full-site phased update of an all-inclusive 350-acre ranch in Colorado over the several years.
 Our teams are collaborating closely with the client to shape a vision for what the ranch will look like.
 This vision includes remodeling recommendations for existing buildings and new structures for expansion.

 Having served guests since the 1940s, it is essential that the architectural design preserves the key historical characteristics that define the ranch’s aesthetic and environment.
 These include red roofs, stained wooden porches, flat stone rock features, and natural-looking brown wood siding, with specific types and colors distinguishing buildings such as the guest cabins and lodge.
 Galloway’s team carefully selected materials that align with these characteristics while ensuring durability and sustainability to withstand the high-elevation environment for more than 40 years.
 Additionally, the design preserves a common space that holds a deeply cherished historical tradition for the ranch and its guests.